rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

  or to believe *they* are competent enough to actually control money.
+But the terrifying truth is that *they* do exist, but are completely incompetent.
+They don't
-But the terrifying truth is that *they* do exist, but are completely incompetent, so incompetent that they don't understand that one cannot actually control money, *no one can control money*, because money relies on the ever-changing perspectives of value of every person on earth.
+ understand that one cannot actually control money.
+ *no one can control money*, because money relies on the ever-changing perspectives of value of every person on earth.

 !!! info "Money is technology"
-    Money is the technology that allows for the ever-changing perspectives of value of every human on earth to be made known and measurable,
+    Money is the technology that allows for the ever-changing perspectives of value
+    (of every human on earth)
+    to be made
+    known and measurable,
     that is, to have what are known as *prices* and *markets*.